yujuem/12740project.github.io/README.md

 Figure 1: Description of Photosensitive Light Sensor Module (MySensor 2019).

-Photosensitive Light Sensor (LM393) works through the light dependent resistor (LDR).
+Photosensitive Light Sensor (LM393) works through the light-dependent resistor (LDR).
 LDR is a semiconductor device that changes its electrical resistance depending on the presence of light, its resistance can reach several thousand Ohms in the dark, while only a few hundreds of Ohms in the light (MySensor 2019).
 According to Figure 1, when ambient light intensity does not reach the threshold value, the module DO port output high; when the ambient light intensity exceeds a set threshold, the D0 output low; digital outputs D0 can be directly connected with the microcontroller through the microcontroller to detect high and low, thereby detecting the light intensity changes in the environment.

 The specification of Photosensitive Light Sensor (LM393) is extracted as below,